VanyaD/Data-Structures-And-Algorithms/01. Data-Structures-Algorithms-and-Complexity/AlgorithmsComplexity.md

   ```

   #### _Expected running time_
-  The expected running time of the C# code above is O(n^2)
+  The expected running time of the C# code above is `O(n^2)`.
   #### _Explanation_
-  The outer loop will be traversed n times and for each of its iterations, the inner loop will be traversed
+  The outer loop will be traversed `n` times and for each of its iterations, the inner loop will be traversed
-  another n times.
-The other operations (such as incrementing and decrementing variables have constant level
+  another `n` times.
+The other operations (such as incrementing and decrementing variables) have constant level
-  of complexity, thus, can be omitted)
+  of complexity, thus, can be omitted.

 2. **What is the expected running time of the following C# code?**
   - Explain why using Markdown.